anton-rs/kona/docker/README.md

 ## Building Locally

-To build any image in the bake file locally, use `docker bake`:
+To build any image in the bake file locally, use `docker buildx bake`:

 ```sh
 export TARGET="<target_name>"